 Elvis Presley, Steve McQueen, Frank Sinatra, Daniel Craig, Jason Statham, they all have worn the same jacket: the Baracuta G9 Harrington jacket.
-In Guy Ritchie’s latest action film The Man From U.N.C.L.E., which opens in theatres this week, the Baracuta is once again prominently featured as the ultimately cool jacket.
+In Guy Ritchie’s latest action film The Man From U.N.C.L.E. the Baracuta is once again prominently featured as the ultimately cool jacket.

 Sean Connery was the first actor to portray James Bond in the EON produced 007 films, and the Scot has been living the Bond Lifestyle ever since, from taking residence in the Bahamas and playing golf wearing his Slazenger sweater to driving a fast BMW.
 Connery also lend his image to promote Louis Vuitton, several whisky brands, and Citroën cars.